 Current regional demographic trends also are destabilizing factors.
 The Middle East contains one of the world’s youngest and fastest-growing populations.
 In most of the West, this would be viewed as an advantage, but not in the Middle East.
 Known as “youth bulges,” these demographic tsunamis have overwhelmed the inadequate political, economic, and educational infrastructures in many countries, and the lack of access to education, jobs, and meaningful political participation fuels discontent.
 Because more than 60 percent of the region’s inhabitants are less than 25 years old, this demographic bulge will continue to have a substantial effect on political stability across the region.

 Financial and logistics hubs are also growing along some of the world’s busiest transcontinental trade routes.
 One of the region’s economic bright spots in terms of trade and commerce is found in the Persian Gulf.
 The emirates of Dubai and Abu Dhabi in the United Arab Emirates (UAE), along with Qatar, are competing to become the region’s top financial center.
-Although many oil-exporting countries recovered from the 2008 financial crisis and subsequent recession, they have since experienced the deepest economic downturn since the 1990s as a result of falling oil prices.7 Various factors such as weak demand, infighting within the Organization of the Petroleum Exporting Countries (OPEC), and increased U.S. domestic oil production have contributed to these plunging oil prices.8
+Although many oil-exporting countries recovered from the 2008 financial crisis and subsequent recession, they have since experienced the deepest economic downturn since the 1990s as a result of falling oil prices.5 Various factors such as weak demand, infighting within the Organization of the Petroleum Exporting Countries (OPEC), and increased U.S. domestic oil production have contributed to these plunging oil prices.6

-The economic situation is part of what drives the Middle East’s political environment.
-The lack of economic freedom was an important factor leading to the Arab Spring uprisings, which disrupted economic activity, depressed foreign and domestic investment, and slowed economic growth.
+The economic situation in the Middle East is part of what drives the political environment.
+The lack of economic freedom was an important factor leading to the 2011 Arab Spring uprisings, which disrupted economic activity, depressed foreign and domestic investment, and slowed economic growth.

 The political environment has a direct bearing on how easily the U.S. military can operate in a region.
 In many Middle Eastern countries, the political situation remains fraught with uncertainty.
 The Arab Spring uprisings that began in early 2011 formed a regional sandstorm that eroded the foundations of many authoritarian regimes, erased borders, and destabilized many countries in the region.
 Even so, the popular uprisings in Tunisia, Libya, Egypt, Bahrain, Syria, and Yemen did not usher in a new era of democracy and liberal rule, as many in the West were hoping.
 At best, these uprisings made slow progress toward democratic reform.
 At worst, they added to political instability, exacerbated economic problems, and contributed to the rise of Islamist extremists.
-Six years later, the economic and political outlooks remain bleak.11
+Six years later, the economic and political outlooks remain bleak.7

 Tehran attempts to run an unconventional empire by exerting great influence on sub-state entities like Hamas (Palestinian territories); Hezbollah (Lebanon); the Mahdi movement (Iraq); and the Houthi insurgents (Yemen).
-In Afghanistan, Tehran’s influence on some Shiite groups is such that many have even volunteered to fight for Basher al-Assad in Syria.12 Iran also provided arms to the Taliban after it was ousted from power by a U.S.-led coalition13 and has long considered the Afghan city of Herat, near the Afghan–Iranian border, to be within its sphere of influence.
+In Afghanistan, Tehran’s influence on some Shiite groups is such that thousands have volunteered to fight for Bashar al-Assad in Syria.8 Iran also provided arms to the Taliban after it was ousted from power by a U.S.-led coalition9 and has long considered the Afghan city of Herat, near the Afghan–Iranian border, to be within its sphere of influence.

-Thanks to the power vacuum created by the ongoing civil war in Syria, Islamist extremist groups, including the al-Qaeda–affiliated Jabhat Fateh al-Sham (formally known as al-Nusra Front) and the self-styled Islamic State (IS), formerly known as ISIS or ISIL and before that as al-Qaeda in Iraq, have carved out extensive sanctuaries where they are building proto-states and training militants from a wide variety of other Arab countries, Central Asia, Russia, Europe, Australia, and the United States.
-With a sophisticated Internet and social media presence and by capitalizing on the civil war in Syria and sectarian divisions in Iraq, the IS has been able to recruit over 25,000 fighters from outside the region to join its ranks in Iraq and Syria.
-These foreign fighters include over 4,500 citizens from Western nations, including approximately 250 U.S. citizens.20
+In Syria, the Assad regime’s brutal repression of peaceful demonstrations in early 2011 ignited a fierce civil war that has led to the deaths of more than half a million people11 and displaced more than 5 million refugees in Turkey, Lebanon, Jordan, Iraq, and Egypt.
+Around 6.1 million people are internally displaced within Syria, which is down slightly from 6.3 million last year.12 Among the destabilizing spillover effects of this civil war is the creation of large refugee populations that could become a reservoir of potential recruits for extremist groups.
+Thanks to the power vacuum created by the ongoing civil war in Syria, Islamist extremist groups, including the Islamists Hay’at Tahrir al-Sham ( formally known as the al-Qaeda–affiliated Jabhat Fateh al-Sham and before that as al-Nusra Front) and the self-styled Islamic State, formerly known as ISIS or ISIL and before that as al-Qaeda in Iraq, carved out extensive sanctuaries where they built proto-states and trained militants from a wide variety of other Arab countries, Central Asia, Russia, Europe, Australia, and the United States.
+At the height of its power, with a sophisticated Internet and social media presence and by capitalizing on the civil war in Syria and sectarian divisions in Iraq, the IS was able to recruit over 25,000 fighters from outside the region to join its ranks in Iraq and Syria.
+These foreign fighters included over 4,500 citizens from Western nations, including approximately 250 U.S. citizens.13

 Important Alliances and Bilateral Relations in the Middle East

-The U.S. has strong military, security, intelligence, and diplomatic ties with several Middle Eastern nations, including Israel, Egypt, Jordan, and the members of the Gulf Cooperation Council (GCC).22 Since the historical and political circumstances that led to the creation of NATO have largely been absent in the Middle East, the region lacks a similarly strong collective security organization.
+The U.S. has strong military, security, intelligence, and diplomatic ties with several Middle Eastern nations, including Israel, Egypt, Jordan, and the members of the Gulf Cooperation Council (GCC).14 Since the historical and political circumstances that led to the creation of NATO have largely been absent in the Middle East, the region lacks a similarly strong collective security organization.
 Middle Eastern countries traditionally have preferred to maintain bilateral relationships with the U.S. and generally have shunned multilateral arrangements because of the lack of trust among Arab states.